 - the root cause of the problem is investigated, effective corrective action and any related preventive action is taken.

 Pregnancy Options Centre seeks to provide the best possible service to its clients/schools at all times.
 However, should a client or school be unhappy with the service provided, they should follow the procedure below.

 If the complaint is made, then the staff member will try to resolve the issue to the satisfaction of the client / school.
 If s/he continues to be unhappy, then the staff member must inform him/her about the complaints procedure.

 The staff member will first offer to put the client in touch with a senior staff member ie: Counselling Team Lead or Education Team Lead.

-The Project Manager will then deal with the complaint.
+The CEO will then deal with the complaint.
 They will investigate the circumstances and report back in writing to the complainant.